“Shakespeare may have died over 400 years ago, but he is still very much alive today”

 Speak the Speech activities

-‘Till next time … happy reading Shakespeare and stay safe!
+‘Till next time … happy reading Shakespeare!

-PS: I am writing about this course at my own will.
+PPS: I am writing about this course at my own will.
 I was not paid to promote the course nor have I received any other compensation.